lzx-dev/Pro_Dream/README.md

 For SVM with non-linear kernel functions, it is not possible to interpert feature importance, when the SVM is Non-linear the dataset is mapped into a space of higher dimension, which is quite different from the parent dataset and the property is changed here, So I did not do non-lienar SVM in this project.

+#### Metrics
+I used accuracy and F1 score to evaluated trained model.

 ## Results